I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: Related Work and other Fairness Notions

-In this section, we provide arguments for why more notions of fairness also cannot be applied to fulfill our desiderata in the setting of optional information.

 \textbf{Equalized Odds and Equal Opportunity \cite{hardt2016equality}.} Equalized odds requires the predicted label $\hat{Y}$ and the the protected attribute $A$ to be conditionally independent given the true label $Y$.
-Formally, this means $\distp(\hat{Y}| A, Y) = \distp(\hat{Y}|Y)$ for all values for $Y, A, \hat{Y}$.
+Formally, this means $P(\hat{Y}| A, Y) = P(\hat{Y}|Y)$ for all values of $Y, A, \hat{Y}$.
 This effectively constrains the true and false positive rates to be equal across groups.
-However, by the Goal of Incentivization, it is required to use discriminative information in the optional feature, which will lead necessarily lead to lower missclassification rates for subjects with $A=1$.
-Equal opportunity is a relaxation of Equalized odds that only demands $\distp(\hat{Y}| A=1, Y=1) = \distp(\hat{Y} | A=0, Y=1)$, thus constraining the true positive rates across groups.
-To fulfill this notion, for $A=1$, the true positive rate would have to be kept artificially low to match that of the case $A=0$, with less information.
-This would thus result in a lower $\distp(\hat{Y}=1 | A=0, Y=1)$, than possible.
-Supposing $Y=1$ to be the desirable outcome (e.g., admission into college), this means that less subjects are rewarded with the justified positive outcome.
-We argue that this kind of behavior is not desirable in practice.
+However, by the desideratum of Optimality, it is required to use class-discriminative information in the optional feature, which will necessarily lead to lower missclassification rates for subjects with $A{=}1$.
+Another fairness notion is Equal Opportunity which is a relaxation of Equalized Odds that only demands $P(\hat{Y}| A{=}1, Y{=}1) = P(\hat{Y} | A{=}0, Y{=}1)$, thus constraining the true positive rates across groups.
+To fulfill this notion, for $A{=}1$, the true positive rate would have to be kept artificially low to match that of the case $A{=}0$, with less information.
+This would thus result in a lower $P(\hat{Y}{=}1 | A{=}0, Y{=}1)$, than could be achieved otherwise.
+Let $Y{=}1$ be the desirable outcome (e.g., being assigned a low insurance quote); this means that less subjects are rewarded with the justified positive outcome.
+This is incompatible with our desideratum of Optimality.

-\textbf{Statistical Parity \cite{dwork2012fairness, kusner2017counterfactual}.} This definition is satisfied by a classifier if subjects in both protected and non-protected groups have an equal probability of getting a positive classification outcome, $\distp(\hat{Y}=1|M=0) = \distp(\hat{Y}=1|M=1)$.
-This definition may lead to different thresholds where people that choose to provide information are getting a lower score to achieve parity.
-In cases where the missingness is strongly correlated to a class-discriminative base feature, this definition would even forbid using this base features' full distinctive power, because one has to equalize over both missingness classes.
-Furthermore, statistical parity is known to be notoriously unfair on an individual level \cite{dwork2012fairness, zemel2013learning}.
+\textbf{Statistical Parity \cite{dwork2012fairness, kusner2017counterfactual}.} This definition is satisfied by a classifier if subjects in both protected and non-protected groups have an equal probability of getting a positive classification outcome: $P(\hat{Y}{=}1|A{=}0) = P(\hat{Y}{=}1|A{=}1)$.
+If the set of people providing additional information has more favorable base features in general, this definition may lead to different thresholds where people that choose to provide information are getting a lower score to achieve parity.
+This definition would even forbid using this base features' full distinctive power, because one has to equalize over both missingness classes, thus contradicting Optimality.